ADITYABHYARDEWAJ/restaurant-website-using-html-and-css/README.md

 # restaurant-website-using-html-and-css
-restaurant web using html and css
+simple restaurant web. without any photo and backgroud using html and css